jinlab-washu/Jin-lab.manual/stat_tests/case_control_GNOMAD/case_control_GNOMAD.md

 ## Run Gene Specific Filtering Program
 **IMPORTANT** Make sure no samples are related in the case control analysis
 1. Filter your cohort vcf for damaging, het variants.
 Use [case_control_gene_specific_filtering.py](./case_control_programs/case_control_gene_specific_filtering.py)
 2. Check your output.
-If damaging variants on same gene, only count as 1 allele.
+If more than 1 damaging variant on same gene, only count as 1 allele.
 3. Grab allele counts.
 Ex: for 24 probands = 48 alleles.
 If 3 het variants found for 3 samples, cases = 3. controls = 48 - 3 = 45.

 ## Run GNOMAD case control program